What are the differences between acrylic stucco and traditional stucco?

-Resulting from a poor drainage system, water leaking through stucco walls appears along the bottom edge.
+As a result of poor drainage, water leaking through the stucco walls appears along the bottom edge.
 If you see cracks or strange bubbles, you are looking at the signs of stucco damage.

 6. The inside of the drywall under the window is soft

 Now you will conduct your interior stucco leak inspection.
 Run your hands over your drywall.
 If it is soft to the touch, it is a sign that the humidity is weakening your walls from the outside in!